 ACCESS TO A BEST PRACTICE NETWORK AND OPPORTUNITIES FOR PROFESSIONAL DEVELOPMENT

-We are at the cutting edge of research and development in digital libraries – from data enrichment and clustering techniques to full text indexing and Linked Open Data.
+The European Library is at the cutting edge of research and development in digital libraries – from data enrichment and clustering techniques to full-text indexing and Linked Open Data.

-Knowledge is shared and developed through active working groups and regular meetings, all of which are open to partner libraries and which provide excellent opportunities for professional development and networking.
+Knowledge is shared and developed through active working groups and regular meetings, all of which are open to member libraries and which provide excellent opportunities for professional development and networking.

 OPPORTUNITY TO COLLABORATE ON EU-FUNDED PROJECTS

 As a partner in The European Library, your library will be well placed to collaborate on European-funded projects.